-The carrying amounts reported in the consolidated balance sheets for cash, accounts receivable - related parties, tenants receivable, prepaid expenses and other, security deposit, accounts payable, accrued liabilities and other payables, related parties, deferred rental income, loan payable, income taxes payable, Value Added Tax ("VAT") and other taxes payable, tenants' security deposit, due to related parties, and refundable deposit, approximate their fair market value based on the short-term maturity of these instruments.
-The Company did not have any non-financial assets or liabilities that are measured at fair value on a recurring basis as of June 30, 2017 and December 31, 2016.
+The carrying amounts reported in the consolidated balance sheets for cash, accounts receivable - related parties, tenants receivable, security deposit, prepaid expenses and other, accounts payable, accrued liabilities and other payables, accrued liabilities and other payables, accrued parties, deferred rental income, loan payable, income taxes payable, Value Added Tax ("VAT") and other taxes payable, tenants' security deposit, due to related parties, and refundable deposit, approximate their fair market value based on the short-term maturity of these instruments.
+The Company did not have any non-financial assets or liabilities that are measured at fair value on a recurring basis as of September 30, 2017 and December 31, 2016.